Spearing Mantis ShrimpHinge-beak Shrimp

 The Bubble Coral Shrimp is usually found in slightly deeper water, 15 m +, and rarely seen shallower than 10 m.
 There are six bubble coral shrimp species in the Vir genus.

-Koh Lanta Diving with Palaemonid Shrimp
+Diving with Palaemonid Shrimp around Koh Lanta

-Join our high season speedboat dive trips to some of Thailand's best dive sites and enjoy small groups, short journey times, and a focus on great personal service, safety and fun.
+Join our high season speedboat dive trips to some of Thailand's best dive sites and enjoy small groups, short journey times, with a focus on great personal service, safety and fun.

 Book online to save 10% on dive trips and scuba courses on Koh Lanta.